makkahwi/OnlineShopping/README.md

 # Online Shopping Web App - FE

-"Agents On Cloud" *Technical Assessment* for "React Developer" postion
+"Agents On Cloud" *Technical Assessment* for *React Developer* postion

 Develop an online shopping web application using react & node JS, your app should give the user ability to sign up as a seller or a shopper.